 |Demographic data||Psychographic data||Behavioral data|

-With information like this, you’re able to pinpoint the kind of segment you want to create.
 If you want to get even more specific about your segments, you can combine different types of data and create even more precise groups.
 For example, you could focus on only women that prefer shopping for shoes and that have made at least five purchases over the past six months.

 Craft your newsletter message

 Now that you have your segments, it’s time to put them to use.
 As you start planning your campaign, consider how you can create a message based on these segments.
 Essentially, you want your campaign to match the segment you’re sending it to, so always keep your audience in mind.

 |Send information about gender-specific products||Highlight a certain product category to each segment||Send product recommendations or special sales similar to previous purchases|

 |Share special events or deals in the city or area of each segment||Focus on products that go with each interest group||Offer a discount to customers that spend over a certain amount|

 |Share different products or offers specific to each age group||Offer products that match a certain lifestyle||Encourage customers that haven’t made a purchase in a longer period of time to come back with a special offer|

 By matching up the segment with a fitting message, your campaigns will be much more targeted.
 Taking into account the different characteristics, preferences, and needs of your customers.